 POLST - Physician Orders for Life Sustaining Treatment (POLST) is a medical order that aims to enable seriously ill patients to designate the treatments they want and to ensure that those preferences are honored by medical professionals.
 The POLST is based on a conversation between you and your health care professional.

 (a) your specific disease, treatment options (including benefits and alternatives), and what will happen as the disease continues; and

 After the conversation, your health care professional will fill out a POLST form, marking what treatments you do or do not want at the end of your life.
 Since the POLST is a medical order, once your health care professional signs it, it means that your treatment wishes will be known and should be followed during a medical emergency, regardless of where you are.
 Read more about POLST at http://www.gapolst.org.

 Emergency medical technicians cannot honor living wills or medical powers of attorney.
 Once emergency personnel have been called, they must do what is necessary to stabilize a person for transfer to a hospital, both from accident sites and from a home or other facility.
 After a physician fully evaluates the person's condition and determines the underlying conditions, advance directives can be implemented.
 Learn more here: CaringInfo: Resources

 No, the program is free.

 The Yellow Dot program began in Connecticut in 2002.
 Many states have adopted the program.
 In other states, the Yellow Dot program is used only for vehicle.
 Georgia has expanded the program to include medical emergencies in the home.
-The Georgia Yellow Dot logo was created to look similar to other Yellow Dots so it could be recognized when you travel in other states.
-Click here for a brief history of the Yellow Dot Program .
+The Georgia Yellow Dot logo was created to look similar to other Yellow Dots so it could be recognized when you travel in other states..

 The program only works if emergency responders and medical personnel at the hospital are trained to recognize the Yellow Dot sticker, know where to find the packet, and how to use the information.
 Non-participating counties have not been trained on the program.